Unboxed-Software/solana-course/content/anchor-frontend.md

 }
 ```

-Inspecting the `IDL`, we can see that this program contains two instructions (`initialize` and `increment`).
+Inspecting the IDL, you can see that this program contains two instructions (`initialize` and `increment`).

-As a reminder, the `initialize` instruction requires three accounts:
+Notice that in addition to specifying the instructions, it species the accounts and inputs for each instruction.
+The `initialize` instruction requires three accounts:

 1. `counter` - the new account being initialized in the instruction
 2. `user` - the payer for the transaction and initialization